 - I use only unrefined oil, which is the only type of oil that has not had all of the nutrients stripped.
 I am also careful not to heat the oil too high as high heat creates damaging free radicals.

-- For those of you who are NOT gluten-free: I use organic Namu Shoyu in place of conventional soy sauce.
+- For those of you who are NOT gluten-free: I use organic Namu Shoyu in place of coconut aminos.
 What is Namu Shoyu?
 It is a special type of soy sauce that has not been pasteurized.
 Made from cultured soybeans and free of preservatives, Namu Shoyu has been fermented using traditional fermentation methods and so it is “alive” and rich in probiotics and enzymes.
 You can purchase Namu Shoyu online or at any natural foods store.
-FYI: Vitacost.com is my favorite online grocery shopping destination for packaged foods such as Namu Shoyu.****GLUTEN-FREE NOTE: Namu Shoyu does contain a bit of gluten, so if you want a completely gluten free soy sauce look for San J brand of organic gluten free soy sauce.****
+FYI: Vitacost.com is my favorite online grocery shopping destination for packaged foods such as Namu Shoyu.****GLUTEN-FREE NOTE: Namu Shoyu does contain a bit of gluten, so if you want a completely gluten free soy sauce look for San J brand of organic gluten free soy sauce, or use coconut aminos.****